Lepidopteran larval parasitoids

 Summary

 Locally occuring parasitoids can be highly effective at suppressing pest populations, and there is a wide diversity of parasitoids that target the caterpillars of lepidoptera (moths and butterflies).
-In Australia, the families Braconidae and Ichneumonidae are the most prevalent parasitoids associated with caterpillar biological control.

 Female wasps lay their eggs on or inside caterpillar bodies, often depositing hundreds of eggs throughout their lifespan.
 The number of eggs per host varies among parasitoid species, ranging from multiple eggs to a single egg.